getyourguide/dataframe-expectations/docs/source/adding_expectations.rst

 --------------------------

-Most use cases that involve validating a single column in the dataframe can be covered by the initialising the ``DataframeColumnExpectation`` class with the correct parameters.
-Expectations implemented by initialising ``DataframeColumnExpectation`` can be found in the ``column_expectations`` module, categorised based on the data-type of the column value.
+Most use cases that involve validating a single column in the dataframe can be covered by the initialising the ``DataFrameColumnExpectation`` class with the correct parameters.
+Expectations implemented by initialising ``DataFrameColumnExpectation`` can be found in the ``column_expectations`` module, categorised based on the data-type of the column value.

-If you want to go ahead with implementing ``DataframeColumnExpectation``, you first need to identify the data-type of the column value.
+If you want to go ahead with implementing ``DataFrameColumnExpectation``, you first need to identify the data-type of the column value.
 Existing expectations are already categorised into ``string``, ``numerical`` or ``any_value`` expectations.
 Create a new category in column_expectations if you think existing categories don't fit your use case.
 Once you have decided where the expectation needs to be added, you can define it as follows: